ponyNYC/Django-Projects/README.md

   * colorpicker
   * sandwichapp

-The purpose of the apps in this directory are to demonstrate an understanding of django frameworks.
+The purpose of these apps are to demonstrate an understanding of django frameworks and the creation of self-sustaining apps in a virtual environment.